Rock the Universe

 Rock the Universe is an annual Christian rock festival that takes place at Universal Studios Florida.
 It started in 1998, and it used to take place in September.
-Since 2019, the festival is celebrated on the first weekend of February.
+In 2019 the festival was celebrated in February, since 2020, the festival is celebrated on the last weekend of January.

 The festival has had three stages over the years.
 The main stage is located at the Universal Music Plaza Stage in the Production Central area.
 The Hollywood Stage is located at the lake near the Hollywood area.
 The Coca-Cola fan-zone stage is located in the New York area.
 And the Praise and Worship Stage is located in the Animal Actors on Location theater.